cevr/messages/country-living.md

 * **Genesis 2:8, 15** - "The LORD God planted a garden eastward in Eden...
 Then the LORD God took the man and put him in the garden of Eden to tend and keep it."
 * The call to country living is not just a preference but a prophetic imperative for these last days
 * **Revelation 18:4** - "Come out of her, my people, lest you share in her sins, and lest you receive of her plagues."
-* _Speaking note: Share personal testimony of how your own connection with nature strengthened your relationship with God.
-For example: "Walking through the quiet woods early one morning, I was overwhelmed by the intricate design of a spider's web glistening with dew.
-In that moment, I sensed God's presence more powerfully than I ever had in a crowded city street."_
+* _Speaking note: "Consider how nature reveals God's character in ways that human-made environments cannot.
+A spider's web glistening with morning dew, a dramatic sunset painting the sky, or the intricate design of a single snowflake—these silent witnesses speak of a Creator whose attention to detail and beauty often escapes us in the noise and distraction of city life."_

 ## I. The Biblical Foundation for Country Living
 * **Genesis 13:14-18** - Abraham lived in the country, pitched his tent, and built an altar to the Lord